 About the MACCS Program

-These web pages contain magnetometer data from the Magnetometer Array for Cusp and Cleft Studies (MACCS), an array of magnetometers in Arctic Canada run by Boston University and Augsburg College with assistance from the University of Alberta and the Geological Survey of Canada, and supported by the National Science Foundation's Magnetospheric Physics Program.
-The principal investigators of the MACCS program were Dr. Mark Engebretson firstname.lastname@example.org and Dr. W. J. Hughes email@example.com.
+These web pages contain magnetometer data from the Magnetometer Array for Cusp and Cleft Studies (MACCS), an array of magnetometers in Arctic Canada started by Boston University and Augsburg College with assistance from the University of Alberta and the Geological Survey of Canada, and supported by the National Science Foundation's Magnetospheric Physics Program.
+The principal investigators of the MACCS program were Dr. Mark Engebretson email@example.com and Dr. W. J. Hughes firstname.lastname@example.org.
 In 2008 all operations moved to Augsburg College.
-At this time Dr. David Murr firstname.lastname@example.org, a Ph.D. student of Dr. Hughes, replaced him as Co-Principal Investigator.

 Further details of the MACCS array can be found in W. J. Hughes and M. J. Engebretson, MACCS: Magnetometer Array for Cusp and Cleft Studies, in Satellite-Ground Based Coordination Sourcebook, (eds.
 M. Lockwood, M.N.
 Wild H. J. Opgenoorth), ESA-SP-1198, pp. 119-130, 1997

-Plots and data at a five-second resolution may be obtained on our data request page.
-Please see our data details page for further information about file formats and data processing.
+Plots created from half-second resolution may be obtained on our graph request page.
+Data in the IAGA 2002 format may be obtained on our data request page.
 Data may also be obtained at higher resolution by email request.
 All data provided have been subjected to routine quality checks, but these may not catch all errors.
 Persons wishing to use MACCS data in publications or presentations should contact one of the MACCS investigators to verify the quality of these data.
 Any use of these data must include a proper acknowledgment of their source.
 Please see our data use policy.